Northolt tunnel: History

 The construction of the High Speed 2 (HS2) railway is to involve numerous major civil engineering works along its intended route; it has been anticipated that around 102 km of tunnels are to be bored along various parts of its route in order to accommodate it.
 During early 2013, it was confirmed that this section of HS2 would be constructed in a tunnel, rather than above ground.
 At the time, HS2 Ltd, the delivery company behind the line, stated that the use of a tunnel was the optimum solution, reducing the disruption caused by the railway's construction upon the local community while also accelerating the timetable for that portion of the route.

 Prior to any construction activity commencing, numerous surveys and ground investigations were conducted along the intended route; the effort was described by Steve Reynolds, HS2’s ground investigation programme manager, as "the largest ground investigation programme that the UK has ever seen".
 During early 2018, a layer of black clay was discovered, which has been dubbed the "Ruislip Bed"; this material dates back 56 million years and was formed from densely wooded marshes at the coast of a sub-tropical sea.

 During the early-to-mid 2010s, the possibility of extending the tunnel to traverse the Colne Valley, as an alternative to the proposed Colne Valley Viaduct, was examined in detail.
 However, this option was formally dismissed in a report released in February 2015, primarily due to the increased costs and construction time that such a change would predicted to involve.

 During April 2020, it was announced that a contract had been awarded to a joint venture company, Skanska Costain Strabag, for the tunnel's construction.
 In October 2020, it was revealed that Herrenknecht would be supplying the two tunnel boring machines (TBMs) that will be used in the boring of the western section.

+Design

+The tunnel has five shafts and associated headhouses at Victoria Road, Westgate, Green Park Way, Mandeville Road, and South Ruislip, providing ventilation and emergency access.
+The tunnel reaches a maximum depth of 35 m.
+The tunnel bores are connected by 34 cross-passages.